jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

   - **New Zealand national** means—
     (a) a New Zealand citizen or permanent resident of New Zealand:
     (b) a body corporate established by or under the law of New Zealand
+  - **operate** , subject to any regulations made under section 88(1)﻿(13B), means either of the following in relation to ground-based space infrastructure:ExampleThe usual operator of a ground station antenna () holds a GBSI activity authorisation to operate the antenna to monitor space objects.
+Person A temporarily hands over direct control of the antenna to the owner of a satellite that is being launched () so that person B can monitor the satellite for a period following the launch.
+Person A oversees person B’s use of the antenna.
+For the purposes of this Act, person A, not person B, operates the antenna.
+    (a) directly communicate with the GBSI, or otherwise exercise direct control over the GBSI, unless the communication or control—
+      (i) is carried out or exercised by a person on a temporary or intermittent basis; and (ii) is for the purpose of identifying, tracking, controlling, or otherwise communicating with a space object owned or operated by that person, or by a person on whose behalf, or for whose benefit, that person is acting; and
+      (iii) is overseen by someone who ordinarily operates the GBSI and who holds a GBSI activity authorisation to operate the GBSI for that activity:
+    (b) oversee another person’s temporary or intermittent direct communication with, or control over, the GBSI as described in paragraph (a)﻿(i) to (iii)
   - **Outer Space Treaty** means the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, Including the Moon and Other Celestial Bodies done at London, Moscow, and Washington on 27 January 1967
   - **overseas launch licence** means a licence granted under subpart 3 of Part 2
   - **overseas payload permit** means a permit granted under subpart 4 of Part 2
+  - **partner** has the meaning given to it in section 49B(4)
+  - **partner due diligence arrangements** has the meaning given to it in section 49B(4)
   - **payload** , subject to any regulations made under section 88(1)﻿(11),— (a) means an object that is carried or placed, or is intended to be carried or placed, in outer space; and (b) includes components of a launch vehicle that are specifically designed or adapted for the object (but does not otherwise include a launch vehicle or any of its component parts); and